Why is Yandex asking me to change my password?

-You'll need to confirm your phone number after answering the security question.
+You'll need to link your phone number after answering the security question.
 This will help you quickly and easily restore access to your account in the future.

-- If you didn't set up a security question or link a phone number, fill out the recovery form or contact support.
+- If you didn't use a security question, phone number, or alternate email to protect your account, fill out the recovery form or contact support.

 - Use our recommendations to come up with a new password.